 Source Capture Exhaust

 Source Capture Exhaust will assist with removing the airborne chloramines if designed properly.
 The airborne chloramines are 4X heavier than air and will accumulate above the pool water surface.
 Incorporating a source capture exhaust at the deck level has shown to dramatically improve the air quality.
-See Desert Aire’s 21st Century Natatorium Design Guide for more details.
+See Desert Aire’s Guide to an Integrated HVAC System Design for the 21st Century Natatorium for more details.

 While this technical bulletin does not attempt to cover all chemistry issues (for example, the influence of pH on free chlorine), it does demonstrate the basic chemical interaction occurring in an indoor pool facility.